upleveled/express-guest-list-api-memory-data-store/README.md

 ### Import to CodeSandbox

-Log in or register to [CodeSandbox - Sign in](https://codesandbox.io/signin?landingpage).
+Log in or register on [CodeSandbox - Sign in](https://codesandbox.io/signin?landingpage).

 Change the `express-guest-list-api-memory-data-store` repo URL to include "box" (`githubbox.com` instead of `github.com`) and hit return.
 This will open the project on CodeSandbox.